 - Direct Connect option

-- Direct connect option is still not available
+- Direct Connect option is still not available in Zwift

 Wahoo Fitness announced the KICKR 2020 or KICKR 5 last August with a few minor updates.
 Even though the KICKR 5 has been mostly out of stock due to pandemic and high demand for indoor training, Wahoo was kind enough to send me this trainer for this review.

 The new KICKR smart traienr features power accuracy within +/-1%.
 This is an improvement from the +/-2% the previous generation had and similar to the KICKR Bike.
 However, unlike the previous generation where you have to manually calibrate the trainer to ensure accuracy, the KICKR 5 has a proprietary auto-calibration process, so you never have to calibrate it or worry about power accuracy.
 Just get on and ride.

 Here is a list of what’s new with the KICKR 5:

 - KICKR AXIS cushioned feet